finos/community/.github/ISSUE_TEMPLATE/Project-Contribution.md

 - [ ] Continuous Integration (existing/yes/no)
 - [ ] Documentation website (existing/yes/no)

-## Maintainers, contributors and CLAs
+## Maintainers, contributors and CLAs (Lead: FINOS Contrib POC, Support: FINOS infra)
 - [ ] For each maintainer identified in the previous step, collect: the following info:
   - Fullname
   - GitHub username